openhwgroup/core-v-sw/README.md

 # Open Hardware Group Software Task Group

-This is the main repository for the OpenHW Group Software Task Group.
+This is the main repository for the [OpenHW Group](https://www.openhwgroup.org/) Software Task Group.

-## About the Open Hardware Group

-The [Open Hardware Group website](https://www.openhwgroup.org/) gives an overview of the project: who we are and what we are doing.

-### About the Software Task Group

 Our work is governed by our [Charter](charter.md).
-This is has been ratified by the Software TG, and is awaiting formal confirmation by ballot of the OpenHW Group membership.

-## The commercial ecosystem

 The #1 goal in our charter is to create a thriving commercial ecosystem for CORE-V software tools, models and operating systems, both open source and proprietary.

-We thus provide our [list of CORE-V software providers](ecosystem.md).
+We thus provide our [list of CORE-V software providers](ecosystem/READNE.md).
 If your company is missing and you think you should be there, please submit a pull request with your details added.

 ## Contributing